Petaluma and Santa Rosa Railway Powerhouse

-constructed by San Francisco's Holman Car Company, which is in the Western Railway Museum at Rio Vista Junction (Harre W. Demoro, California's Electric Railways; an Illustrated Review [Glendale: Interurban Press, 1986], pp. 110 & 203); and the P & SR Power Station in Sebastopol.
+constructed by San Francisco's Holman Car Company, which is in the Western Railway Museum at Rio Vista Junction; and the P & SR Power Station in Sebastopol.
 The Power Station is the only architectural reminder of this important facet of Sonoma County's transportation history; the only remaining symbol of the community's struggle to provide cheap, efficient, and modern service for both passengers and freight and simultaneously destroy the monopolistic hold of the Northwestern Pacific on both farmers and interurban commuters.
 It also represents the transition between the age of steam and the age of the internal combustion engine."

 The Petaluma and Santa Rosa Railway Power House is located on Petaluma Avenue in Sebastopol, adjacent to the P&SR Depot on South Main Street.
 The building has been listed on the National Register of Historic Places since 1991.

 Description

 The Petaluma and Santa Rosa Railway Power House is a single story building constructed of locally quarried stone.
 It is L-shaped, with a tile roof.
 Since the dissolution of the railway company, the building has housed a number of private business, including a series of brew pubs.
 The current owner, Hopmonk Tavern, removed a non-historical deck surrounding the east and west ends of the building, returning it to its historical profile.